reschouw/reschouw/README.md

-Infrastructure and DevOps Engineer.
-Curator of blinking LEDs and things in the cloud
+## Infrastructure and DevOps Engineer.
+### Curator of blinking LEDs and things in the cloud.

-Maintains a homelab full of experiments with AWS, automation, Terraform, Ansible, Docker, and even some Kubernetes.
+I've got a homelab full of experiments with AWS, automation, Terraform, Ansible, Docker, and even some Kubernetes.

-See [dorwinia.com](dorwinia.com) for more info.
+See [dorwinia.com](dorwinia.com) for more info, or the [reschouw-homelab](https://github.com/reschouw-homelab) Github Orangization for specific projects.